-Virgin Gorda: The Baths
+Virgin Gorda – The Baths

-Jost Van Dyke: White Bay
+Jost Van Dyke – White Bay

-The bay is protected by a coral reef teeming with marine life.
-As for that cocktail, the famed Soggy Dollar Bar claims to invented the original Painkiller, best sipped from a hammock.
-The watering hole’s name comes from the boaters who come ashore and pay with, you guessed it, soggy dollars.
+The bay is protected by a coral reef teeming with marine life, making it one of the best snorkeling spots in the Caribbean.
+As for the cocktail, the famed Soggy Dollar Bar claims to have invented the original Painkiller, best sipped from a hammock.
+The watering hole’s name comes from the boaters who come ashore and pay with (you guessed it) soggy dollars.

-Jost Van Dyke: Great Harbour
+Jost Van Dyke – Great Harbour

-Jost Van Dyke’s arrival point could also be called the activity hub of the island, if a tiny 4-square-mile island could claim one.
+Jost Van Dyke’s arrival point could also be called the activity hub of the island, if a tiny, four-square-mile island could claim one.
 The main draws are the restaurants and beach bars, like Foxy’s Tamarind Bar & Restaurant.
 Grouper sandwiches, jerk chicken wings and conch fritters are on the menu, along with blinding rum beverages and beer brewed in-house.

-Tortola: Smuggler’s Cove
+Tortola – Smuggler’s Cove

-The reefs at this secluded spot make it dangerous for boats to anchor, which means almost no crowds from day-trip charters.
+The reefs at this secluded spot make it dangerous for boats to anchor, which means almost no crowds from day-trip charters at one of the best Tortola beaches.
 By car, navigate winding Route 1 to the west side of the island near Belmont Bay, or you can take the 20-minute hike from Long Bay.